Heline Eweni

 Heline Babiene Eweni (born 1996) is a Cameroonian activist and philanthropist helping vulnerable women and children and people with disability.
-Her philanthropy is noted by her support to people displaced by civil conflict between Cameroonian government and Anglophone separatists.
+Her philanthropy is noted by her support to people displaced by the Anglophone Crisis.
 Eweni became an orphan when she loss her both parents at a tender age.
 Her humanitarian services started by rendering community service through Exceptional Youth Initiative which focuses on free cleaning services in communities.
 Later, Eweni registered the organisation as a non-profit organisation.

 Award

 Eweni was named the prize winner of the 2019 Future Africa Leaders Award (FALA) in Nigeria.